Otolaryngology (ENT) ST3

 Notes:

-Must be part of a recognised collaborative group (eg Integrate)
+- Must be part of a recognised collaborative group (eg Integrate)

 Evidence to upload:

-PMID number (or equivalent)
+- PMID number

-Acceptance letters for ‘formally accepted’ publications.
+- Acceptance letters for ‘formally accepted’ publications.

-Evidence of level of involvement
+- Evidence of level of involvement

-- Involvement in all aspects of two cycles of an original QI project where you can demonstrate a leadership capacity by supervising other members of the team. : 3
+- Involvement in all aspects of two cycles of an original QI project where you can demonstrate a leadership capacity by supervising other members of the team. : 2

-- Involvement in all aspects of two cycles of a QI project. : 2
+- Involvement in all aspects of two cycles of a QI project. : 1

 - Participating in QI activity - this requires involvement in one aspect of a completed, multi-cycle QI project OR involvement in two or more aspects of a single cycle QI project : 1